KyleM8/RaiderPropellantCharacterization/README.md

 <br>

 ## Running the Code
 The main method for this program is contained in `Characterization.py`.
-It can be called from the command line: `python <path to Characterization.py>` or run from your preferred IDE.
+It can be called from the command line: `python Characterization.py` (assuming the terminal is open to the directory where `Characterization.py` is contained) or run from your preferred IDE.
 Just ensure you have all the requisite libraries installed and updated.
 Currently there is no single-file .exe distribution, however, this would be one of the next steps towards making this more user-friendly.

 When the code is run, a GUI window will open: